caiba-ai/caia-benchmark/README.md

-# CAIA -- A benchmark for Crypto AI Assitant
+# CAIA - A benchmark for Crypto AI Agent

 > Mission – Provide an open, reproducible yardstick for measuring how well AI agents reason about, interact with, and execute on crypto-native tasks and problem sets.
 >